Banana Cinnamon Rolls

 Dough

-- In a large bowl, combine the eggs, milk, and honey.
-In a separate bowl, thoroughly mash banana until there are no chunks and the mixture is smooth.
+- In a separate large bowl, combine the eggs, milk, and honey.
+Mix with a whisk or fork to combine.
+In a small separate bowl or ramekin, thoroughly mash banana until there are no chunks and the mixture is smooth.

-- Add banana to the eggs, milk and honey.
+- Add the mashed and smooth banana to the eggs, milk and honey.
 Mix again until homogenous.

-- Add all of the dry ingredients to the bowl of a stand mixer fitted with a paddle.
-This is the flour, yeast, and salt.
+- Add all of the dry ingredients (flour, yeast, and salt) to the bowl of a stand mixer.
+Attatch to the standmixer and fit the mixer with the paddle attatchment.

 - Transfer the dough to the prepared bowl.
 Feel free to use a spatula or even greased hands to move the sticky dough.